klpn/Usmort.jl/README.md

 1. Use the file `src/Usmort.sql` to create the database and the `usmuser` account with SELECT rights on the database tables, e.g.  `mysql -u root -p
    <Usmort.sql`.
-2. Download the zipped data file for the year you are interested in e.g.  ` wget ftp://ftp.cdc.gov/pub/Health_Statistics/NCHS/Datasets/DVS/mortality/mort2006us.zip` Unzip the file.
+2. Download the zipped data file for the year you are interested in e.g.  `wget ftp://ftp.cdc.gov/pub/Health_Statistics/NCHS/Datasets/DVS/mortality/mort2006us.zip` Unzip the file.
-   Note that the size of the uncompressed data file is more that 1 GB.:
+   Note that the size of the uncompressed data file is more that 1 GB.
 3. Rename the uncompressed data file to `usdeaths` and use `src/Usdeathsimp.sql` to import it into the database, e.g.  `mysql -u root -p --local-infile=1 <Usdeathsimp.sql`.